-Sit on the floor with one leg straight out in front of you.
-Your other leg may be bent with foot flat on the floor for support or also straight.
 Tighten the muscles on top of your thigh by pressing the back of your knee flat down to the floor.
 Hold for about six seconds, then rest up to 10 seconds.
-Aim for 8 to 12 reps.
-If you feel discomfort under your kneecap, try putting a small towel roll under your knee during this exercise.
+Aim for eight to 12 reps.
+If you feel discomfort under your kneecap, try putting a small, rolled towel under your knee.

 The Worst Exercises for Bad Knees

 The worst exercises for knees may depend on the knees in question, Woods says.
 “It truly depends on the individual, the surface, the shoes, and the fitness level.”

 That’s why it’s always a good idea to talk to your doctor or physical therapist about which types of movement you absolutely shouldn’t be doing.
 Still, there are a few exercises that anyone with bad knees should shun, Ebner says, including the following.

 1. W Sit and Hurdler Stretch

 “W sitting is normally seen in children, but has also been adopted by athletes to stretch hip rotators and quadriceps,” Ebner says.
 “The hurdler stretch is a similar stretch focusing on one leg at a time.
 Both stretches are bad because of the large amounts of torque applied to the knee, hip, and ankle.”

 2. Squats and Lunges with Knees Caving In

 You know you shouldn’t allow your knees to collapse inward as you lower into a squat, but do you know why?
 “Squatting with the knees coming together does not equally load the joint, which causes excessive wearing of the knee,” Ebner says.
 “Besides the unequal loading, this movement pattern can lead to ACL tears, and does not lead to strong and powerful legs.”